 Supreme Court justices often vote along ideological lines.
 Is this due to a genuinely different interpretation of the law, or does it reflect justices' desire to re- solve politically-charged legal questions in accordance with their personal views?
 To study this question, we differentiate between votes that were pivotal and those that were not.
 We find that, when a justice's choice determines the outcome of a case, her ideology plays an even greater role in determining her decision|both relative to her choices on other cases and relative to other justices voting on the same case.
 The data allow us to reject theories of sincere voting as well as explanations according to which ambiguous signals about the merits of a case force justices to fall back on ideology as a form of tie breaker.
 Our counterfactuals suggest that "politics from the bench" determines the outcome of approximately 8% of 5-4 splits.

 Cohen, Elisha, Anna Gunderson, Kaylyn Jackson, Tom S. Clark, Adam Glynn, and Michael Leo Owens, “Does Military Aid to Police Decrease Crime?
 Counterevidence from the Federal 1033 Program and Local Police Jurisdictions in the United States”.
 Currently under review.
 Please email me for a copy.

-In recent decades, the profile of American policing, from its physical appearance to its tactical operations, continues to change, aided by federal grants-in-aid programs for local law enforcement agencies to acquire surplus military equipment.
-Recent econometric studies of the effects of federal subsidies of subnational police militarization in the United States, particularly transfers of surplus military equipment via the 1033 Program of the U.S. Department of Defense, report that it reduces crime and may have other positive benefits for law enforcement and order maintenance.
-Unfortunately, those findings rely on flawed data and fragile empirical specifications. using newly-available data, we replicate and extend two of the most prominent of these studies.
+The profile of American policing, from its physical appearance to its tactical operations, continues to change, aided by federal grants-in-aid programs for local law enforcement agencies to acquire surplus military equipment.
+Recent econometric studies of the effects of federal subsidies of subnational police militarization in the United States, particularly transfers of surplus military equipment via the 1033 Program of the U.S. Department of Defense, imply that crime decreases and other positive benefits accrue for law enforcement and order maintenance when local police agencies have more military-grade equipment.
+Leveraging newly-available data, we replicate and extend two of the most prominent of these studies.
 Our results challenge the validity of extant evidence that police militarization associated with the 1033 Program reduces crime and yields other social benefits at the local level.